opral/monorepo/documentation/apps/editor.md

 ### Benefits

-- Works with existing translation files
+- works with existing translation files
-- Manage translations in a simple web interface
+- git workflows like pull requests
-- Use common git workflows
+- no hosting, no sync pipelines
-- Git based authentication
+- no extra accounts

 ## Setup